 Though they are located strictly in southern Taiwan, Dan Dan Burger is popular even with northern Taiwanese, who are excited to have a chance to eat there whenever they visit Kaohsiung.
 The restaurant also has branches in Pingtung and Tainan.

 On to a different delicacy.
-How about some takoyaki?
+How about some octopus takoyaki?
 Never heard of it?
 It’s a bite-sized, ball-shaped Japanese snack made out of batter and filled with minced octopus and veggies.
 Plenty of people in various countries have tried to put their own spin on the Japanese snack.

 In Taiwan, their take on takoyaki is quite a mouthful.
 Instead of being bite-sized, their takoyaki is huge.
 And instead of filling it with small, diced octopus, the takoyaki in Taiwan is overflowing with large chunks of octopus.
 You’ll most definitely encounter this version of takoyaki when you visit Kaohsiung.
 Be careful, though.
 The fillings are piping hot!

 Tainan-style noodles, or Ta-a noodles, are a snack predating the late Qing Dynasty.
-In early times, the food was served during typhoons, when fishing was difficult and dangerous.
+In early times, food was served during typhoons, when fishing was difficult and dangerous.
 Its most common ingredients are pork, prawns, bean sprouts, and noodles.
-What makes Ta-a noodles special is that the taste varies depending on where you eat it.
+What makes Ta-a noodles special is that the taste varies depending on where you eat them.

 Usually, restaurants and eateries have well-guarded secret recipes for their Ta-a noodles.
 What you can expect are the general ingredients, but even the cooks at stalls serving Ta-a noodles might surprise you with their very own signature flavor.
 Just a reminder, it’s a snack.
 So don’t expect a full stomach from buying one serving.
 Use this to your advantage and taste different versions of the noodles while you’re in Kaohsiung.

 With this brief guide, open yourself up to the flavors of Taiwan.
-Stop and grab something to eat at stalls, dine in restaurants, or eat and walk while you discover Kaohsiung.
+Stop and grab something to eat at stalls, dine-in restaurants, or eat and walk while you discover Kaohsiung.